pixiiidust/semantic-ising/README.md

 ## 🎯 Overview

-* This simulator is inspired by the **Platonic representation hypothesis**: do words meaning "dog" in 70+ languages share a common latent semantic structure?
+* Do words meaning "dog" in 70+ languages share a common latent semantic structure?
 * Using Ising model dynamics, we simulate semantic phase transitions and detect critical temperatures where universal semantic patterns emerge.
+* Inspired by the **Platonic representation hypothesis**

 **Key Questions:**
 - Do semantically identical words across languages converge in embedding space?